50 Rainy Day Activities (To Save the Day!)

 Rainy day activities-food

 You can make popsicles out of just about any fruit.
-Just toss it in the blender and pour it in some popsicle molds.
+Just toss it in the blender and pour it into some popsicle molds.
 Don’t have molds?
-You can use and ice tray, fill it, and then cover it with plastic wrap.
+You can use and ice tray, fill it and then cover it with plastic wrap.
 Poke toothpicks into each cube and freeze.
 You can also use Dixie cups and stick a popsicle stick in each one.
 Yummy rainy day fun!

 Cook Something Together:

 Dig out grandma’s favorite cookie recipe and make it together.
 Cooking together is so much fun and it’s a rainy-day activity that teaches kids a lot.
 Measuring, pouring and stirring are all great skill builders for life.
 Little Sprouts Learning has tons of recipes you can make with your kids.
-Click here for snack mix, click here for cowboy cookies, click here for yogurt parfaits or just search around and explore all the things you can make together.
+Click here for cowboy cookies, click here for yogurt parfaits or just search around and explore all the things you can make together.

 Teddy Bear Picnic: